GSA/emerging-technology-atlas/pages/workshop.md

 description: ""
 ---

-### Emerging Tech and Open Data for a More Open and Accountable Government Collaborative Workshop
+### Emerging Tech and Open Data for a More Open and Accountable Government Collaborative Workshop -- AI for Citizen Services

 <p> <br> </p>